 Have questions about becoming a CRN?
 The RNCB website, www.certifiedradiologynurse.org can provide all information on requirements, costs, and preparation of the application.
 The site’s “Comments” section also will provide an opportunity to ask specific questions, and you can call the RNCB at 888-878-7622..

 For detailed answers about your CRN Certification please contact the RNCB - CLICK HERE

 ARIN offers the IMAGING NURSE REVIEW COURSE which is a 2-day course designed to provide an overview of the skills required for the nurse working in the imaging, interventional, and therapeutic environments.
 This course can also be used to prepare for the radiologic nursing certification exam.
 It is not designed as a single study tool to prepare for this exam; however, it is a useful resource when used in conjunction with other study materials.

 Click here for details on the ARIN Imaging Nurse Review Course.

 CRN-Retired Credential Program

+The Radiologic Nursing Certification Board (RNCB) recognizes retired Certified Radiology Nurses (CRN) for their commitment to excellence throughout their professional radiology nursing career.
+The CRN-Retired credential is a personal and professional recognition of the nurses past excellence and commitment to nursing excellence and exemplary care of the patient.
 The CRN- Retired credential grants limited use of certification credentials to include the addition of – Retired.
 The retired credential may only be used on business cards, a curriculum vitae or resume.
 The credential may not be used on patient charts or records, professional name badges, or after a signature.